William King-Noel, 1st Earl of Lovelace

-Early life and background
+Early life

 Lovelace was the eldest son of Peter King, 7th Baron King, and his wife, Lady Hester Fortescue, granddaughter of George Grenville.
 The politician the Hon.
 Peter John Locke King was his younger brother.

 Educated at Eton and Trinity, he entered the diplomatic service and became secretary to Lord Nugent.
 He succeeded in the barony in 1833 when his father died.
 He performed architectural work in his houses.